Full dating profile rebuild in three days.

 • Natural light from a window just out of frame

-• Slight head tilt, slight smile — tried dozens before this one landed
+• Slight head tilt and slight smile after dozens of tries

 • Not the flashiest shot but it rounds out the set